 These whole grain Maple Oat Muffins are naturally sweetened and filled with warm spices.

 I’ve baked us a heap of muffin lovin’ that will convince even the staunchest of alarm-snoozers to hop out of bed: Maple Oat Muffins.
 They’re whole grain, naturally sweetened, and filled with warm spices

 The batter for these muffins is a blend of whole wheat flour, hearty rolled oats, and oat flour, which is a fancy way of saying oats that are ground in the food processor for a few seconds.
-Maple syrup is the only sweetener, and its rich flavor, along with cinnamon and nutmeg, give these muffins a cozy, comforting taste that’s perfect snuggled up to a cup of hot coffee or glass of cool milk.
+Maple syrup is the only sweetener, and its rich flavor, along with cinnamon and nutmeg, gives these muffins a cozy, comforting taste that’s perfect snuggled up to a cup of hot coffee or glass of cool milk.

 Despite their hominess and simplicity, even Maple Oat Muffins deserve a little bling, so I dressed them up with an easy cinnamon brown sugar crumb topping.
 It’s totally optional (and the muffins will still be yummy without it), but I love the special touch the topping adds to this healthy breakfast treat.